Bellman function for Hardy's inequality over dyadic trees: Stochastic approach to the problem

 Let $x \in \mathcal D$, $t \geq0$, $u=(u_1,u_2,\dots,u_5) \in \mathbb R^5$ such that $u_5\geq0$.
-We will define a payoff density and a bequest function that define the stochastic optimal control problem we are looking for.
+We will now define a payoff density and a bequest function to get the stochastic optimal control problem we are looking for.
 These functions will not depend on the time variable, so in the notation we will skip writing it.
 Let us define the payoff density

 Let $x \in \overline{\mathcal D}$.
 We define the bequest function

 i.e. $K$ is the function